tagtag/Social-Insects/README.md

 13059_2012_3057_MOESM9_ESM.CSV should be downloaded from https://static-content.springer.com/esm/art%3A10.1186%2Fgb-2013-14-2-r20/MediaObjects/13059_2012_3057_MOESM9_ESM.CSV

-Execute sample.R in order get to get gene list available at Additional file 1 (https://doi.org/10.1186/s12859-018-2068-7) (It also requires to execute externally several bacth files, R11.bat tp R27.bat, during executtion.
+Execute sample.R in order get to get gene list available at Additional file 1 (https://doi.org/10.1186/s12859-018-2068-7) (It also requires to execute externally several bacth files, R11.bat to R27.bat, during executtion.
 See sample.R for more details)